XMAMan/SmallSI/readme.md

 ${J \cdot V_2 = 0}$ -> This is our FrictionConstraint.
 It says that there should not be a movement in tangent-direction after collision resolution.

 In our example with the cube on slope we have two collisionpoints and each collisionpoint has a normal- and frictionforce.
-This means we have 4 Constraint-Equations which all looks like this:
+This means we have 4 Constraint-Equations for two bodies which all looks like this:

 ```math
 J \cdot V_2 = \xi